BestTimesToVisit.com Logo

 Sunrise from Mount Teide's Summit

-Ascend to the peak of Mount Teide, Spain's highest point, for an unforgettable sunrise.
-The stark volcanic landscape bathed in the first light of dawn is otherworldly, and the feeling of standing above the clouds is simply magical.
-Book your cable car tickets and summit permit well in advance, especially for early morning slots.
+Ascend to the highest point in Spain for a truly celestial experience.
+Witnessing the sunrise paint the volcanic landscape in hues of orange and pink from above the clouds is unforgettable.
+Book your cable car tickets and summit access permit well in advance, especially for early morning slots.

 Exploring the Anaga Rural Park's Laurisilva Forests

 Embark on a boat trip from Los Cristianos or Puerto Colón to witness pilot whales and bottlenose dolphins in their natural habitat.
-The waters off Tenerife's southwest coast are a prime location for these majestic creatures.
-Choose a responsible tour operator that respects marine life, and consider a morning trip when the sea is often calmer.
+The waters off Tenerife's southwest coast are a prime location for these magnificent marine mammals.
+Choose a smaller boat tour for a more intimate encounter and to minimize disturbance.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.